2001-Fri Feb 24 14:41:18 EST 2017

 destruction, vocalization, house soiling and

-cats may experience anxiety or fear for a variety of reasons:
+aggression.
+Dogs and cats may experience anxiety or fear for a variety of reasons:

 thunderstorms or other loud noises, traveling in the car, strange people or animals and, of course,